Examples

 }

 In this example, the message "My first WebSocket message" is also sent to the "Simple Message" display page.
-But in this case, the (portal) user has the option of turning the automatically received messages on or off by activating or deactivating a checkbox.
+However, the (portal) user has the option to enable or disable the automatic display of messages using a checkbox.

 As in the "Simple Message" example